Emirates

 LOT Polish Airlines

 Flights to Tel Aviv and Dubai are cancelled until 28 March.
-Flights to Riyadh are cancelled until 16 March, while flights to Beirut are cancelled between 31 March and 30 April.
+Flights to Beirut are cancelled between 31 March and 30 April.

 Malaysia Airlines